bibleexchange/courses/poetry/en/400_ecclesiastes_introduction.md

 > "Epicureanism is an ancient school of philosophy founded in Athens by Epicurus.
 It rejects determinism and advocated hedonism (pleasure as the highest good), but of a restrained kind: mental pleasure was regarded more highly than physical, and the ultimate pleasure was held to be freedom from anxiety and mental pain, especially that arising from needless fear of death and of the gods."

-> Ecclesiastes 2:24 &mdash; There is nothing better for a man, than that he should eat and drink, and that he should make his soul enjoy good in his labour.
+> Ecclesiastes 2:24 — There is nothing better for a man, than that he should eat and drink, and that he should make his soul enjoy good in his labour.
 This also I saw, that it was from the hand of God.

-> Ecclesiastes 3:12,13 &mdash; I know that there is no good in them, but for a man to rejoice, and to do good in his life.
+> Ecclesiastes 3:12,13 — I know that there is no good in them, but for a man to rejoice, and to do good in his life.
 13 And also that every man should eat and drink, and enjoy the good of all his labour, it is the gift of God.

-The conclusion to epicureanism or any of the other human philosophies void of the one true God, is that these "streets" are "dead end streets".
-Knowing this fromm the beginning, we must be more prepared to reach out to the lost and better explain the gospel than just resorting to "bullying" and "manipulative" tactics.
+The conclusion to epicureanism or any of the other human philosophies void of the one true God, is that these "streets" are "dead end streets."
+Knowing this from the beginning, we must be more prepared to reach out to the lost and better explain the gospel than just resorting to "bullying" and "manipulative" tactics.

 How ready is our answer for those caught in the snare of the enemy?
 Some absurdities when humanity looks for fulfillment and meaning while shutting God out concern: